Acne vs. Rosacea

 Do you have acne, breakouts, or redness on your face?
 Not sure whether its acne or Rosacea?

-These two conditions can present symptoms that often resemble each other.
-I had acne as a teenager and before I was diagnosed with Rosacea, I tried a bunch of different products.
+Candice had acne as a teenager and before she was diagnosed with Rosacea, she tried a bunch of different products.

-Unfortunately, this lead to additional inflammation, dryness, and sensitivity in my skin.
-Then I turned to plant-based solutions and essential oils to help soothe my skin and break the cycle I was in.
+Unfortunately, this lead to additional inflammation, dryness, and sensitivity in her skin.
+Then she turned to plant-based solutions and essential oils to help soothe her skin and break the cycle.

-If you’re still not sure, at the end I recommend a moisturizer that is used as natural remedy for both Rosacea skin care and acne care.
+If you’re still not sure, at the end Candice recommends a nighttime moisturizer that is used as natural remedy for both Rosacea skin care and acne care.

 This is not an exhaustive list of Rosacea symptoms, but it will help you to differentiate acne and Rosacea from one another.
-Then you can discuss with your doctor what your Rosacea skin care routine should be.
+Then you can discuss with your doctor what would be the best Rosacea skin care routine for you.

 1. Time of onset: